ImreOlajos/SID-Article/SID-Article.md

 even more is possible when a computer program is updating those registers at a rapid rate.
-In modern terms you can think of these programs - on the Commodore 64 usually written in 6510 assembly language - as sophisticated sequencers that can also utilize LFOs (e.g. for vibrato effect) and custom macro capabilities (e.g. for wavetables).
+In modern terms you can think of these programs - on the Commodore 64 usually written in 6510 assembly language - as sophisticated sequencers that can also utilize LFOs (e.g. for vibrato effect), custom macro capabilities (e.g. for wavetables), and several other tricks.

 Soon after the Commodore 64 was released the SID became a beloved playground of great musicians making music for the burgeoning game industry, with people like